elizavetasemenova/prob-epi/README.md

 For more substantial suggestions about the course content, such as desired topics, please use issues.

-If you enjoyed and/or learnt from these materials, please leave a star and/or cite
+If you enjoyed and/or learnt from these materials, please leave a star on GitHub and/or cite

 ```
 @book{semenova24,